surgicalcoder/Tether/README.md

     "ServerDensityKey": "[Machine Key goes in here!]",

 and put in your SD account name in there, and Server's Key.

-### Provisioning / Installation Agent

-There is now an installation agent available - [Tether.Installer](https://github.com/surgicalcoder/tether.installer) - instructions can be found on the project page.

 ### Configuration - Logging Level